-Intended outcome Success criteria Social, Emotional, Mental Health (SEMH) difficulties for a small number of children across the school (mostly eligible for PPG) are having a detrimental impact on their academic attainment and progress Fewer Serious Behaviour incidents recorded for these children on the school system.
-Fewer exclusions.
+Intended outcome Success criteria Social, Emotional, Mental Health (SEMH) difficulties for a small number of children across the school (mostly eligible for PPG) are having a detrimental impact on Fewer Serious Behaviour incidents recorded for these children on the school system. their academic attainment and progress Fewer suspensions.
 Increased progress to help close the academic gap Alternative Provision (KS1/ Nurture for PM established.
 KS2 /Drop-Ins).
-Also further explore opportunities with external providers - AltProv, BM Active Oral language skills, Speaking & Listening, Vocabulary and Reading speed skills across the whole school is lower for children eligible for PPG than for other children.
-This impacts on their basic skills. and JAC Children eligible for PPG in Early Years classes make rapid progress by the end of the year so that all children eligible for PPG meet age related expectations.
-4th year of Voice21 project completed - teachers embedding practice.
-Explore other Speech &amp; Language programmes and interventions.
-Basis skills (phonics, spelling, SpaG, reading, multiplication) are lower for children eligible for PPG than other children.
+Explore opportunities with external providers -Storrey Group, Harmony and Cranbury College.
+Explore creating an internal AP - supporting children with SEMH and ASD.
+Oral language skills, Speaking & Listening, Vocabulary and Reading speed skills across the whole school is lower for children eligible for PPG than for other children.
+This impacts on their basic skills.
+Children eligible for PP in Early Years classes make rapid progress by the end of the year so that all children eligible for PPG meet age related expectations.
+4 th year of Voice21 project completed - teachers embedding practice.
+Explore other Speech & Language programmes and interventions via the Trust Basis skills (phonics, spelling, SpaG, reading, multiplication) are lower for children eligible for PPG than other children.
 This has an impact to form basis sentence structure and written work.
-Close the gap between children eligible for PPG and 'others' in their attainment gap - with a particular focus on GPS, Reading Speed and Reading Age (and where used NFER Standardised Score) EYFS/KS1 Reading provision reviewed and Action Plan set up Enrichment and broader experiences of children entitled to PPG is more limited when compared to other groups.
+Close the gap between children eligible for PPG and 'others' in their attainment gap - with a particular focus on GPS, Reading Speed and Reading Age (and where used GL Assessment Standardised Score) EYFS/KS1 Reading provision reviewed and Action Plan set up.
+Enrichment and broader experiences of children entitled to PPG is more limited when compared to other groups.
 Where needed, offer subside to school trips.
 Where possible, offer children access to breakfast & afternoon club(s).

-Ensure attendance rates for children eligible for PPG is higher Reduce the number of persistent absentees (PA) among children eligible for PPG to 10% or below.
-Overall PPG attendance improves to 96% in line with 'other' children.
+Ensure attendance rates for children eligible for PPG is higher Work with the Trust's Attendance and DV strategies to reduce the number of persistent absentees (PA) among children eligible for PPG to 10% or below.
+Overall PPG attendance improves to 96% in line with 'other' children. --- ---

-Activity in this academic year
+Activity in this academic year (2024-25)